supabase/auth/CONTRIBUTING.md

 That lists each migration that was applied.
 Note: there may be more migrations than those listed.

 4. Create a `.env` file in the root of the project and copy the following config in [example.env](example.env)
-5. In order to have GoTrue connect to your PostgreSQL database running in Docket, it is important to set a connection string like:
+5. In order to have GoTrue connect to your PostgreSQL database running in Docker, it is important to set a connection string like:

 ```
 DATABASE_URL="postgres://supabase_auth_admin:root@localhost:5432/postgres"